DataDog/documentation/content/en/tracing/setup/java.md

 *Note:* Many application servers are Servlet compatible and are automatically covered by that instrumentation, such as Tomcat, Jetty, Websphere, Weblogic, etc.
 Also, frameworks like Spring Boot inherently work because it uses a Servlet compatible embedded application server.

-Grizzly Instrumentation is disabled by default - to enable, add one of the following configs.
+Grizzly Instrumentation is disabled by default.
+Add one of the following configs to enable it:

 * System Property: `dd.jmxfetch.grizzly.enabled=true`
 * Environment Variable: `DD_JMXFETCH_GRIZZLY_ENABLED=true`